-When you share your home with pets, it can often mean that you have to make some sacrifices when it comes to the furnishings around you.
-Even the most well behaved furry friends can come under scrutiny when it comes to keeping carpeted areas clean and hair free.
+When you share your home with pets, it can often mean that you have to make some sacrifices for the furnishings around you.
+Even the most well-behaved furry friends can come under scrutiny when keeping carpeted areas clean and hair-free.

-Hard flooring is often the easiest option to keep clean but it’s not always conducive with claws.
-Hardwood flooring can be a nightmare to keep free from scratches, meaning that your beautiful floors may end up looking a little worn out.
+Hard flooring is often the easiest option to keep clean, but it’s not always conducive with claws.
+Hardwood flooring can be a nightmare to stay free from scratches, meaning that your beautiful floors may look worn out.

-Here are some of my personal tips; some of them might seem a little excessive, but I promise you it is worth it!
+Here are some tips for keeping your carpet clean with pets; some might seem excessive, but I promise you it is worth it!

-It might seem obvious, but if you get into the habit of wiping their paws when they come in from outdoors, it’ll prevent dirt being transferred around the house.
-Keep a towel near the door, so that it’s easy to grab before they bound in.
+It might seem obvious, but if you get into the habit of wiping their paws when they come in from outdoors, it’ll prevent dirt from being transferred around the house.

-My latest and greatest purchase is the Gorilla Grip Original Indoor Durable Chenille Doormat.
-I can’t tell you how insanely helpful it has been for our home this winter and especially during “mud season” when all the snow is melting and our yard is literally a mud hole!
-It is extra-absorbent, machine washable, easy to vacuum (once the water and mud dries), We have the 60″ x 36″ and it fits perfectly at our side entrance where we let the dogs in and out.
-I can’t believe I am getting that excited about a door mat, but if you have dogs and you live in the Midwest you probably feel my pain when I refer to “mud season.”
+It is extra-absorbent, machine washable, and easy to vacuum (once the water and mud dry); we have the 60″ x 36″, and it fits perfectly at our side entrance where we let the dogs in out.
+I can’t believe I am getting that excited about a doormat, but if you have dogs and live in the Midwest, you probably feel my pain when I refer to “mud season.”

 Vacuum Your Carpet Regularly

 This is the most important tip for keeping your carpets clean with pets.
 Vacuum at minimum once a week, and more if you have shedding dogs or cats.
 A good vacuum will pick up all the pet hair, and dirt tracked on your carpets.